kamal-kishor/onBoarding/README.md

-eko-oaas-package TypeScript NPM Package
+kj-Oaas-package TypeScript NPM Package

 Description:

-Welcome to eko-oaas-package TypeScript NPM package!
+Welcome to kj-Oaas-package TypeScript NPM package!
 This package provides onboarding as a service which includes several steps like:

 1. Location Capturing
 2. Pan verification